Shazalyn/shazalyn.github.io/README.md

 # shazalyn.github.io�

-Cochella Roadtrip
+Coachella Road Trip

-You and your BFF are going to the ultimate boho-girl music festival "Cochella".
+You and your BFF are going to the ultimate boho-girl music festival, "Coachella".
 Recently your grandfather gave you his mint 70's VW camper bus.
 Talk about the ultimate accessory for the hottest weekend!
 The quest for acquiring the most inspirational outfit and experience, takes place over the course of a day.